-Hybrid Cloud Solutions with Windows Server 2019
+Hybrid Cloud Solutions with Microsoft Windows Server 2019

-A Good Time to Migrate
+A Good Moment to Upgrade

 Top New Features of Windows Server 2019